mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Within the Imperium, various groups have their own languages which include High Sylean, Vilani and the languages of various minor races.
-Worlds that were settled or came to be dominated by people originating among one of Earth’s many non–English–speaking cultures may speak very unusual forms of Galanglic but more often have their own tongues based on the language of their forefathers.
+Worlds that were settled or came to be dominated by people originating among one of Earth's many non–English–speaking cultures may speak very unusual forms of Galanglic but more often have their own tongues based on the language of their forefathers.
 Of course, centuries of offworld influences and linguistic drift may